Manchester Arena: Music

 Panic! at the Disco performed the final date of the project's Viva Las Vengeance Tour on 10 March 2023.
 It was its farewell concert, as leader Brendon Urie will subsequently disband the name to focus on family.
 Panic! at the Disco had previously performed at the arena on 30 March 2019 for its Pray for the Wicked Tour.

-On 5 and 6 April 2023, Celine Dion will perform here during her Courage World Tour.
-During the her 2017 tour, Dion planned to perform two concerts here, but the shows were moved to Leeds following the arena closure in May 2017.
+On 5 and 6 April 2023, Celine Dion was scheduled to perform at the arena during her Courage World Tour.
+Due to a neurological disease, she had to cancel the remainder of her tour including both shows in Manchester.
+During her 2017 tour, Dion planned to perform two concerts at the arena, but the shows were moved to Leeds following the arena closure in May 2017.
 She had previously performed at the arena on 14 November 1996 during her Falling into You: Around the World tour and on 2 and 3 May 2008 during her Taking Chances World Tour.

-Sports
+On 10 and 15 November rapper 50 Cent performed at the arena as part of his The Final Lap Tour with Busta Rhymes as opening act.